 Do digital nomads pay taxes in Portugal?

-When working as a digital nomad in Portugal, you’re subject to the same tax obligations as other residents.
+Yes, when working as a digital nomad in Portugal, you’re subject to the same tax obligations as other residents.
 The tax system operates on a self-assessment basis, meaning it’s your responsibility to calculate and fulfill your tax obligations.
 Note that the Portuguese tax year spans from January to December.

-Tax Exemptions for Digital Nomads in Portugal
+Tax exemptions for digital nomads in Portugal

-Nevertheless, as a tax resident of Portugal, you have the option to apply for the Non-Habitual Resident tax regime (NHR).
-To qualify for this regime, you must not have been a Portuguese tax resident for the five years preceding your application.
+Nevertheless, as a Portuguese tax resident, you can apply for the Non-Habitual Resident tax regime (NHR).
+You must not have been a Portuguese tax resident for the five years preceding your application to qualify for this regime.

-Under the Non-Habitual Resident Status, you can be exempt you from tax on foreign-sourced income, although you might still have to pay taxes on this income in its country of origin.
+Under the Non-Habitual Resident Status, you can be exempt from tax on foreign-sourced income, although you might still have to pay taxes on this income in its country of origin.

 Moreover, under this tax residency status, high-value-added activities are taxed at a 20 percent rate, while foreign-sourced pensions are taxed at a 10 percent rate.